socketsupply/sockets.sh/src/docs/guide-apple.md

 ### To your device

-Install [Apple Configurator][apple-configurator], open it and install Automation Tools from the menu.
+Install [Apple Configurator][apple-configurator], open it, and install Automation Tools from the menu.

-Connect your device and run `ssc install-app <path>` where path is the root directory of your application (the one where `ssc.config` is located).
+Connect your device and run `ssc install-app <path>` where the path is the root directory of your application (the one where `ssc.config` is located).

 An alternative way to install your app is to open the `Apple Configurator` app and drag the inner `/dist/build/[your app name].ipa/[your app name].ipa` file onto your phone.